 In the final stage of Huntington’s Disease, patients are completely bedridden and reliant on others for all activities of daily living.
 This stage is characterized by severe physical and cognitive decline, necessitating full-time care.
 Patients may choose to spend their last moments in a hospital, hospice, or at home, depending on their preferences and the level of care available.

 During this stage, the focus often shifts to comfort and quality of life.
 It’s essential to create a soothing environment that respects the patient’s dignity and individuality.
+For those considering hospice care, Trustbridge offers compassionate services to support both patients and their families in these delicate times.
 Families and caregivers play a crucial role in providing emotional support and ensuring that the patient’s wishes are honored.

 Common Causes of Death